 During the pandemic, the UK Chancellor Rishi Sunak launched the Green Homes Grant Scheme.
 This enables homeowners to install energy efficient improvements to their property for a fraction of the retail price.
 Once the initial quote-finding exercise has taken place and both the property and owner have proven to be eligible, vouchers are provided covering up to two-thirds of the cost of specific home improvements.
 The maximum government contribution is £5,000, or £10,000 should the homeowner or someone within the household receive specific benefits.

 There are also other ways to monitor and reduce household energy consumption.
-These include the use of utility Smart Meters, turning down thermostats, installing energy efficient boilers and other household appliances, reducing the temperature when washing clothes, and adding insulation to your home.
+These include the use of utility Smart Meters, turning down thermostats, installing a hydrogen boiler or energy efficient boilers and other household appliances, reducing the temperature when washing clothes, and adding insulation to your home.

 In addition to reducing energy, households have also been aiming to reduce their water consumption.
 Methods include swapping baths for showers, installing low flush toilets or cistern bricks, changing food preparation methods to steaming instead of boiling, and installing water butts to reduce garden hosepipe use.